allegro/bigflow/docs/technologies.md

 The pipeline configuration contains `staging_location` and `temp_location` directories.
 These directories are placed in a Cloud Storage Bucket.
 Beam uses these directories during processing to store temp files.
-Directories and buckets are not created automatically.
+The specified bucket and directories are not created automatically.
 Below is an example configuration of `staging_location` and `temp_location`.

 ```python